Hexlet/ru-test-assignments/analytics/BOLT аналитик данных/README.md

 Attached is a report extract from our financial program for one month in 2017 (numbers modified).

-Please create a report or dashboard that:
+Please create a report or dashboard which:

-1. **Compares actuals to budgeted figures**:
+1. **compares actuals to budgeted figures monthly and YTD,**:
-   - Monthly
-   - Year-to-date (YTD)
-2. **Displays monthly trends in actuals**
+2. **shows ability to see monthly trends in actuals**

 ### Detail Level

-1. Group data by company and by country
+1. Group company together and per countries
-2. Cover a minimum period of 3 months
+2. 3 months period (min)
-3. Include the following metrics:
-   - Revenue
-   - Cost of Sales
+3. Revenue, Cost of sales, Total expenses and Profit.
-   - Total Expenses
-   - Profit

-Since you only have one month of actual data, feel free to generate the additional 2 months of actuals and 3 months of budgeted numbers using any logic you find appropriate.
+As you only have one month actuals then feel free to use whatever logic to generate those extra 2 months of actuals and 3 months of budgeted numbers.

-There are no right or wrong solutions—this task is designed to showcase your approach to finance data.
-If there are any ambiguities, feel free to make reasonable assumptions.
+There are no right or wrong solutions as this is meant to show your way of thinking and how you approach finance data.
+Which also means that if you have questions then create your own truth.